MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 - Install from [binary archives](#binary-archives).

 After installing PowerShell, you should install [OpenSSL](#installing-dependencies).
-OpenSSL is needed for PowerShell remoting and CIM operations.
+OpenSSL is needed for PowerShell WSMan remoting.

 If the `brew` command is not found, you need to install Homebrew following [their instructions][brew].